gcccheng/oogway/index.md

 </div>

 ## Summary
-Main skills reside in Red Hat field and have extended to the technologies around it listed below.
-Proved skills at communicating with coworkers and clients at varying levels of technical expertise.
-Strong trouble-shooting and documentation skills.
+Technical skills start with network and system administration and have extended to the Devops engineering and site reliability engineering.
+Good Communication skills with coworkers and clients at varying levels of technical expertise.
 Rapidly self-orienting in new environments and a quick learner.
 ## Specialized in

-Red Hat Linux system, Red Hat Satellite, Ansible, Red Hat Openshift
+Red Hat Linux system, Red Hat Satellite, Ansible, Red Hat Openshift, Windows SCCM
 ## Currently
 `2022-Now`
 **Senior Infrastructure Engineer at Sopra Steria**